Esthersho/SQL-KMS-Case-Study--DSA-project/README.md

 ### Data Source

-The primary data source used for this analysis was Amazon case study.xlsx.
+The primary data source used for this analysis was KMS sql case study.csv.
 This was sent by the DSA team to be used in completing the project to be submitted.
 It was uploaded to the Canvas site of each student and made available for download.

 ### Dataset Summary

-- Total records: 1465
+- Total records: 8399
-- Total columns: 16
+- Total columns: 2
-- Key fields: Product Name, Category, Actual price, Discount percentage, Rating, Rating count.
+- Key fields: Order priority, Product Name, Product Category, Unit price, Order quantity, SHip mode, Customer segment, Sales

 ### Tools used

-Microsoft Excel [Download Here](https://www.microsoft.com/en-us/microsoft-365/download-office?msockid=0e2eb74be29567e13adfa24ce38566b), version 2505 was used for the following:
+- Microsoft Excel [Download Here](https://www.microsoft.com/en-us/microsoft-365/download-office?msockid=0e2eb74be29567e13adfa24ce38566b), version 2505 was used for data cleaning, which involved data manipultion

-- Data cleaning
-  1. Data manipultion
-  2. Data munching
--  Creating calculated tables
-   1. Using excel formula
--  Creating pivot tables
--  Creating calculated tables
--  Creating a dashboard.
+- SQL Server Management Studio 20 [Download Here] (https://www.microsoft.com/en-us/sql-server/sql-server-downloads?msockid=0e2eb74be29567e13adfa24ce38566b1), version 20 was used for data querying.

 ### Data Cleaning and Preparation